 - Step 4 Click Add to add a new condition. - Step 5 Enter the following information: - Name-Enter the name of the reusable condition. - Description-Enter an optional description for the condition. - Attribute-Choose the attribute on which you want to build the condition.
-Click the drop-down arrow to choose the attribute from the dictionary. - Operator-Choose the operator from the drop-down list box.
-This list box is populated only after you choose the attribute. - Value-Choose a value from the drop-down list box.
-This list box is populated only after you choose the attribute.
+Click the drop-down arrow to choose the attribute from the dictionary. - Operator-Choose the operator from the drop-down list.
+This list is populated only after you choose the attribute. - Value-Choose a value from the drop-down list.
+This list is populated only after you choose the attribute.